lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONSchema.md

 The `valueContent` of a LSP2 Schema describes how to interpret the content of the returned *decoded* value.

-Knowing how to interpret the data retrieved under a data key is relevant to understand how to handle it.
+Knowing how to interpret the data retrieved under a data key is is the first step in understanding how to handle it.
 Interfaces can use the `valueContent` to adapt their behaviour or know how to display data fetched from an ERC725Y smart contract.

 As an example, a string could be interpreted in multiple ways, such as:
 - a single word, or a sequence of words (*e.g.: "My Custom Token Name"*)